Shantharamsuhas/KNIME-Project-ovgu/README.md

 # KNIME-Project-ovgu
-To add a workflow to predict the prices abcd
+To add a workflow to predict the prices of Phones